Guidance Related to Government Shutdown

 • Most agency staff will not respond to any inquiries received, including about upcoming deadlines, proposal preparation, and applications.

-• The review process for proposals will be delayed although deadlines may still be enforced unless an agency posts alternative instructions.
+• The review process for proposals will be delayed although due dates may still be enforced unless an agency posts alternative instructions.

 • No new Continuing Grant Increments (CGIs) will be awarded.